The Ultimate Food Map of Europe

 45. Albania

-This is a dish of baked peppers, cheese, egg and sometimes meat.
+This dish includes baked peppers, cheese, egg and sometimes meat.
 Scrumptious!
-Read more about things to do in Albania.

 46. Bulgaria

-Try to get it when it’s hot, there’s nothing better!
+Try to get it when it’s hot; there’s nothing better!

 Food Map of Europe - Bulgaria